amberj/amberja.in/blog/dinOSaurs.markdown

   </div>
 </div>

-Peter Baer Galvin, one of the co-authors of this book wrote a blogpost[2] where he talks about the significance of dinosaurs as well as evolution of these animals over covers of different editions of this book:
+Peter Baer Galvin, one of the co-authors of this book wrote a blogpost titled [History of the Operating System Concepts Textbooks (by Peter B. Galvin)](https://galvin.info/2007/03/13/history-of-the-operating-system-concepts-textbooks/), where he talks about the significance of dinosaurs as well as evolution of these animals over covers of different editions of this book:

 <blockquote>"The general name for the series is “the dinosaur book” although the covers have included non-dinos as well.
 As far as we know this series is the best-selling operating system textbook.<br /><br />